Skip to main content

 There is often overlap between these two types of questions, and that is okay!
 Oral history is about capturing it all.

-Notes about Oral History and Verification
+Notes About Oral History and Verification

 Photographs, heirlooms, or a trip to a childhood home can enrich an interview by triggering emotions and memories.
 The accuracy of information obtained from an interview depends on the memory of the person being interviewed.
 Researchers should verify their findings by gathering additional evidence to ensure the information they obtain is accurate.
 Multiple people can be interviewed to obtain different perspectives of the same experience.